dsp-jetpack/JetPack/doc/deployment_guide.md

     > Note: The overcloud deployment is validated with R640 servers as the normal compute nodes [standard deployment] without any NFV features.
 Also validated with R740 servers.

     c.
-The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.0 optimizes the performance of the deployed overcloud.
-See [Appendix G](#Appendix-G) for instructions on how to further tune the performance Optimization parameters.
+The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.1 optimizes the performance of the deployed overcloud.
+See [Appendix G](#Appendix-K) for instructions on how to further tune the performance Optimization parameters.

 5. With CSP profile, hugepages is enabled.
 With XSP profile, hugepages are disabled on the deployed compute nodes.
     > To enable hugepages, see [Appendix D](#Appendix-D).